-Students applying for admission to the University as an undergraduate transfer student will have their transcripts evaluated and will be classified as a first-year student, sophomore, junior or senior based on credits previously earned and which are transferable and applicable at University of Health Sciences and Pharmacy in St. Louis from a regionally accredited institution.
+Students applying for admission to the University as UGTR will have their transcripts evaluated and will be classified as a first-year student, sophomore, junior or senior based on credits previously earned and which are transferable and applicable at University of Health Sciences and Pharmacy in St. Louis from a regionally accredited institution.
+Admission will be offered based on a review of all previous credits earned.
 An official evaluation by the Office of the Registrar will determine how many credits will transfer and the remaining course of study while at the University.
 The deadline for full consideration for undergraduate transfer students is March 1 for the fall term and January 11 for the spring term.
 Applicants applying after this deadline will be considered on a space available basis.
+Students should also be in good standing (no current academic suspensions, disciplinary suspension, etc.) with all institutions attended prior to University of Health Sciences and Pharmacy in St. Louis.